1871fotc/fotc/docs/walks/bcc-walk-1.md

 ???+ directions "Directions"

-    Begin the heritage trail at the Federation Pavilion and head south-east along Federation Avenue to the impressive fenced monument of Lieutenant-Colonel James Forsyth Thallon.
+    Begin the heritage walk at the Federation Pavilion and head south-east along Federation Avenue to the impressive fenced monument of Lieutenant-Colonel James Forsyth Thallon.

     ![Federation Pavilion](../assets/federation-pavilion.jpg){ width="10%" }